Services & Information

 Ways You Can Help

-The library accepts donations of books (any type except encyclopedias and dictionaries), DVD's, and audiobooks in good condition.
+The library accepts donations of books (any type except encyclopedias and dictionaries), DVD's, and audiobooks that are not stained, ripped, falling apart, or otherwise in poor condition.
 The library will add donations to its collection whenever possible, and reserves the right to add donations to its book sale or Amazon online sale if not added to the collection.

 The library also collects used printer cartridges and cell phones for the Buxton/Hollis Garden Club.
 The money raised supports the Horticultural scholarship for a Bonny Eagle High School Senior.